zillionare/python-project-wizard/docs/tutorial.md

 Where `myusername` and `mypackage` are adjusted for your username and package name.

 You'll need a ssh key to push the repo.
-You can [Generate] a key or [Add] an existing one.
+You could [Generate] a key or [Add] an existing one.

 ???+ Warning

-    if you answered 'yes' to the question if install pre-commit hooks at last step, then you should find pre-commit be invoked when you run `git commit`, and some files may be modified by hooks.
+    if you answered 'yes' to the question if `init_dev_env` at last step, then you should find `pre-commit` was invoked when you run `git commit`, and some files may be modified by hooks.
 If so, please add these files and **commit again**.

-### Check result
+### Step 9: Check the CI result

-After pushing your code to github, goto github web page, navigate to your repo, then click on actions link, you should find screen like this:
+After pushing your code to github, go to github web page, navigate to your repo, then click on actions link, you should find screen like this:

 ![](http://images.jieyu.ai/images/202104/20210419170304.png)